johndbell/ListVewCrashTest/README.md

 # ListVewCrashTest
-Demo app for testing a crash using Xamarin Forms and Dynamic-Data.
+Demo app for testing a crash in iOS using Xamarin Forms and Dynamic-Data.

-The crash currently occurs when you quickly enter something in the search editor, say 53434.
+The crash currently occurs when you quickly enter something in the search editor.
+Enter some numbers quickly a few times and the following crash will occur.

 StackTrace: